UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 It's holding down the gears.

 Here, the gear directly connected to the motor has 9 teeth, the second has 20 teeth, and the third has 28 teeth.
-In other words, the rotation of the motor x 9/28 ≈ 0.32 is transmitted as the angle of the tire.
+In other words, the rotation of the motor is multiplied by 9/28≒0.32 and transmitted as the angle of the tire.
 In other words, the design is such that when the motor is moved 30 degrees, the tire moves approximately 10 degrees.
 ***
 ## About Motors